mtreerungroj/mtreerungroj.github.io/index.md

 * **Wongnai Restaurant's Deal Recommendation** *(Dec 2019)*
   - Applying For You Recommendation System to find restaurant's deals that user might like
 * **WongnaixLINE High Potential Restaurant for LINEMAN Delivery** *(Oct-Nov 2019)*
-  - Targeting restaurants outside Bangkok that tend to have good sales if they open a delivery
+  - Prepare data for targeting restaurants outside Bangkok that tend to have a high sales if they open a delivery
-* **Wognai Analytics** *(Sep 2019 - present)*
+* **Wognai Analytics** *(Sep 2019 - Jan 2020)*
   - Researching in data analytics system and design the data tracking specification
   - Processing and visualizing data collected in the system
 * **Wongnai This Week For You** *(Aug-Oct 2019)*
   - Dynamic Recommendation System built on the previous For You Recommendation System, personalized using user behavior and interaction data
-* **Wongnai User Profile**
+* **Wongnai User Profile** *(Jul 2019)*
+  - Researching about charateristics of Wongnai's users in many dimension. based on user behavior and user interaction with the restaurant
-* **Wongnai Trending Restaurant**
+* **Wongnai Trending Restaurant** *(Jun-Jul 2019)*
+  - Researching about trending restaurant using time series analysis with weighted moving average
-* **Wongnai Dashboard for Tracking Search KPI** *(Apr-Jul 2019)*
+* **Wongnai Dashboard for Tracking Search KPI** *(Apr-Jun 2019)*
-  - Realtime dashboard showing the metrics for Wongnai's search system, built on Google Bigquery and Data Studio
+  - Realtime dashboard showing the metrics/KPI for Wongnai's search system, built on Google Bigquery and Data Studio
 * **Wongnai Go or No-go Classification** *(Feb-Apr 2019)*
-  - Predicting whether the user decided to go to the restaurant or not, based on user behavior and user interaction with the restaurant
+  - Predicting whether the user decided to go to the restaurant or not, based on user behavior and user interaction with the restaurant, using Random Forest Regression
   - Studying about user's behavior when they were in the incentive program
 * **Wongnai Text Menu Mapping** *(Dec 2018 - Jan 2019)*
-  - Researching about mapping the names of Thai foods that has different writing or spelling but the same meaning
+  - Researching about mapping the names of Thai foods that has different writing or spelling but the same meaning, using LDA topic modeling
 * **Wongnai Image Classification** *(Oct-Dec 2018)*
   - Classifying type of photos uploaded by users using [Fastai](https://docs.fast.ai/index.html)